Ayurveda for Immunity: Strengthen Your Natural Defences

 6. Pippali (Piper longum)

 Long pepper is traditionally used to strengthen Agni and support respiratory immunity.
-It is often combined with honey for Kapha-type congestion.
+Often combined with honey for Kapha-type congestion.

 7. Shatavari (Asparagus racemosus)

 A nourishing Rasayana traditionally used for building Ojas, particularly for Vata and Pitta types.
-It may support overall vitality and resilience.
+May support overall vitality and resilience.

 Daily Practices for Stronger Immunity